eclipse-iceoryx/iceoryx/doc/aspice_swe3_4/swe_docu_guidelines.md

 ## ToDo
- - which doxygen tags needs to be set
+ - provide which doxygen tags needs to be set
  - clarify alias for concurrent and error
- - Doxygen plantuml example
  - write documentation guideline

 ##  Tags